dkdlekdtnvj-source/strategy/README.md

    python -m optimize.run --interactive
    ```

-   The interactive mode lets you pick the symbol, lower timeframe (1m/3m/5m),
-   higher timeframe (15m/1h), evaluation window, leverage, position size, and the
+   The interactive mode lets you pick the symbol, evaluation window, leverage,
-   boolean filters (HTF sync, ATR trail, pivot stops, breakeven, etc.) from the
+   position size, and the boolean filters (HTF sync, ATR trail, pivot stops,
-   terminal.
+   breakeven, etc.) from the terminal.
 Command-line overrides are also
    available:

    - `--symbol`, `--timeframe`, `--htf`, `--start`, `--end`